sbcrumb/Guardian/README.md

 - Verify Plex is running and reachable
 - Confirm Plex token is valid
-- Check logs for details
+- Check logs for misconfigurations or errors

 ### Docker Logs